amphipath/shadower-remaster/docs/index.md

 * <span style="color:#234F1E;font-weight:bold">Shadower's deal cycle is a lot more transparent now.</span> It's pretty clear what you have to do to deal damage; turn on Bloody Explosion and start attacking.
 A minor improvement would be if it was specified that it was to be used inside Nate 1 and not Nate 2, but compared to before it's a lot more well-defined and you don't need to be nearly as autistic as I was to learn how to play Shadower.
 * <span style="color:#234F1E;font-weight:bold">Bloody Explosion solves a lot of the issues with old Meso Explosion.</span> The fact that it's a fixed attack means we don't have to wait for coin travel time, so it's more consistent on whether we're getting the Killing Point buff.
 The animation cancel was removed, which might be upsetting to some people who think attack speed is more important above all else, but from a game design standpoint it was necessary because having it undocumented is not acceptable, but there wasn't any rational reason for the cancel to be there either.
 If weaving was to cancel Assassinate, then why not just reduce the animation delay of Assassinate overall (which is what they did to Nate 1 anyway)?
 * <span style="color:#800000;font-weight:bold">But it also repeats a lot of the issues with old Meso Explosion, too.</span> The cast animation of Meso Explosion was removed for a reason; why add it back and purposefully engineer it to be slower than Nate 2 which would re-create the old problem that you already solved?
 The only rational explanation I can think of would be to penalise Sticky-Keys users who would effectively spam Bloody Explosion with no regard to timing and mess up their Assassinates because of the cooldown and the animation.
 If the intention is to force A-M-A, then I don't like it, but it's not my decision to make.
 * <span style="color:#800000;font-weight:bold">Bloody Explosion's cooldown is a major problem for high-latency users.</span> <br> <video src="https://user-images.githubusercontent.com/12583972/148732229-91775d0c-11cb-4854-b848-f930badc2686.mp4" controls="controls" style="max-width: 730px;"></video> <br> Cooldowns are server-sided.
 When you use a skill, it communicates to the server that the skill was used, and then the server tells the client to put it on a cooldown.
 This means that high-latency users will have the 0.7 second cooldown start as late as 0.5 seconds after the button was pressed, basically making it so that they can't get a Bloody Explosion in within every Nate 1, losing out on a huge amount of damage from the Murderous Intent buff.
+The effect of latency is three-fold because Bloody Explosion needs to register a hit before giving Murderous Intent, and because the coins dropping from Bloody Pocket is delayed by latency too.
+So latency affects coin drop, then it affects the cooldown of Bloody Explosion, and once you manage to finally cast Bloody Explosion, latency affects the registration of Bloody Explosion's hit and the application of Murderous Intent.
 * <span style="color:#800000;font-weight:bold">I despise toggles.</span> I don't like Mechanic's situation between Tank Mode and Siege Mode and un-mounted, neither do I like toggling Vengeance of Angel on Bishop, and Pickpocket/Bloody Pickpocket is basically the same thing.
 One of the things I liked about Shadower before is that it didn't have dedicated bossing/mobbing modes.
 This is a minor point however, and something I'll easily get over.
 * <span style="color:#234F1E;font-weight:bold">Convenience changes are all great.</span> Smokescreen not breaking dark sight, smokescreen superstance during cast, animation reduction on Cruel Stab, Cruel Stab y-axis, Flip the Coin being permanent, Steal, etc.
 * <span style="color:#234F1E;font-weight:bold">Steal toggle makes Shadowers a lot more tanky in bosses with minions like Lucid and Hilla.</span> Each minion is another 100% HP/MP full heal.
 With summon spam like Lucid it's borderline broken.